brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 to me is how much of the typewriter _interface_ is mechanical.
 The logic of the core 1620 processor used a cutting-edge design constructed almost entirely from transistors.
-In contrast, the typewriter interface is built from a bewildering collection of mechanical relays, motors, and cams.
-My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex mechanical logic but was less comfortable with transistors.
-In seems that the 1620 typewriter control logic stands at the cross-roads between the legacy of IBM/CTR mechanical calculation/tabulation machines and the future of electronic computing.
+In contrast, the typewriter interface was built from a bewildering collection of mechanical relays, motors, and cams.
+My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex mechanical logic and was less comfortable with transistors.
+It seems that the 1620 typewriter control logic stands at the cross-roads between the legacy of IBM/CTR mechanical calculation/tabulation machines and the future of electronic computing.

-The IBM document entitled ["Commutation and Control"](https://ed-thelen.org/comp-hist/IBM-FU-05-CommutationControl.pdf) provides illustrations of the IBM mechanical controls used in a wide range of machines of the era.
+A chapter entitled ["Commutation and Control"](https://ibm-1401.info/pictures/IBM-FU-05-CommutationControl-.pdf) from an unknown IBM document archived on the IBM-1401.info site provides illustrations of the IBM electro-mechanical devices used in a wide range of machines of the era.
 In this post I'll summarize the key concepts that are needed to understand how the 1620 typewriter interface works.
-Some parts of this are clear from the documentation, other parts take some digging.
+Some concepts are clear from the IBM documentation, other concepts take some digging.

 # Duo Relay

-This is the most common component used in the typewriter interface.
+This is the most common component used in the typewriter interface - there are about 40 of them.
 The IBM documentation refers to the basic relay as a "Duo Relay" for reasons that we'll get into shortly.

 ![Relay 1](/assets/images/relays-1a.jpg)